Only a secure browser enables future-proof work

 A secure browser should prevent such attacks – and also new, as yet unknown attack methods – so that internal resources are not endangered by malicious code from the internet.
 Modern browsers offer a range of technical security mechanisms for this purpose, including encryption and the isolation of web pages, processing procedures and components from each other so that executed malicious code cannot have a major impact.

 Nevertheless, hundreds of new security vulnerabilities are discovered in browsers every year, opening up multiple attack vectors.
-Among the top 30 products with the most vulnerabilities in the Vulnerability Database
+Among the top 30 products with the most vulnerabilities in the Vulnerability Database CVE Details are all popular browsers, surpassed only by much more complex and extensive operating system software.

 In addition, even if there were a browser without vulnerabilities, this would still not mitigate the majority of the attacks described above.
 If users click on a malware link or log on to a manipulated web application, even a bug-free browser would often not be able to avert the impending damage.